 Bake the banana bread for 50 minutes (or until a toothpick inserted into the middle of the loaf looks clean upon removal).
 Be sure to let the banana bread cool off for a while before removing it from the loaf pan and slicing.

-To take this buckwheat banana bread to the next level, add 1/2 cup each of chopped walnuts, chopped pecans, and/or dairy-free dark chocolate chips if desired.
+To take this vegan buckwheat banana bread to the next level, add 1/2 cup each of chopped walnuts, chopped pecans, and/or dairy-free dark chocolate chips if desired.

 Storage and freezing

-Store any leftovers in an airtight container, either at room temperature or in the fridge, for up to three days.
-Or store it in the freezer for up to six months.
+Store this buckwheat flour banana bread in an airtight container in the fridge for up to five days or freeze it for up to six months.
 Slice it up before freezing so you can easily defrost the perfect amount.
 Then let it thaw at room temperature or defrost it in the microwave or oven.

 More buckwheat flour recipes

 - This chocolate buckwheat cake is made with simple, nutritious ingredients and will satisfy any chocolate craving.

-- These gluten-free, vegan buckwheat cookies are chewy, soft, and chocolaty.
+- These gluten-free, vegan buckwheat chocolate cookies are chewy, soft, and delicious.

 Buckwheat Flour Banana Bread